onchainengineering/hmi-wirtual/docs/admin/setup/index.md

 ## Access URL

-`CODER_ACCESS_URL` is required if you are not using the tunnel.
+`WIRTUAL_ACCESS_URL` is required if you are not using the tunnel.
 Set this to the external URL that users and workspaces use to connect to Coder (e.g.
 <https://coder.example.com>).
 This should not be localhost.